Idorobots/atari-xe-multicart/README.md

-# atari-xe-multicart
+# Atari 800/XE multicart
-A multi-game cartridge for the Atari XE.
+A multi-game cartridge for the Atari 800/XE with software game selection.